 A person may request a waiver of the 90 calendar day filing requirement from the DDS Director, or his or her designee.
-The request must include the facts the person asserts to support their request for a waiver, and the DDS Director will consider those facts and determine whether to grant the waiver.

-c) The DDA Formal Complaint System shall have three stages of review.
+The request must include the facts the person asserts to support their request for a waiver, and the DDS Director will - c) The DDA Formal Complaint System shall have three stages of review.
 Stage One shall be Internal DDS Review.
 Stage Two shall be External Review.
 Stage Three shall be External Reviewer's Final Report and DDS Director's Final Decision.